BrightonSussexUniHospitals/CancerReportingSuite/installationInstructions_SCRv19.1.md

 1. Enter the ODS code for your organisation into the LocalConfig.fnOdsCode script (in the functions folder)
 1. Install the functions
 1. Install the views
-1. Alter the final dynamic SQL section of the LocalConfig.uspCreateReplicaViews script to point at your replica server (in the Stored Procedures folder)
+1. Install the LocalConfig.uspCreateReplicaViews stored procedure
+1. Execute the LocalConfig.uspCreateReplicaViews stored procedure, entering the parameter values for the database name of your replica server and your version of SCR (e.g. 'V19.01')
-1. Install the stored procedures in the following order:
+1. Install the remaining stored procedures in the following order:
 	1. CancerTransactions.uspCaptureEstimatedBreach
 	1. LocalConfig.uspCreateReplicaViews
 	1. SCR_Reporting.UspSSRS_2wwPTLSummary